nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

 New boards being brought up will need to add capabilities files in the appropriate locations for the Video Tast tests to run properly.

-## Video decoder test
+## Video decoder integration tests (`video.DecodeAccel`)

 These tests validate video decoding functionality by running the [video_decode_accelerator_tests].
-They are implemented directly on top of the video decoder implementations.
+They are implemented directly on top of the video decoder implementations, not using Chrome.
 Various behaviors are tested such as flushing and resetting the decoder.
 Decoded frames are validated by comparing their checksums against expected values.
 For more information about these tests check the [video decoder tests usage documentation].

 Tests are available for various codecs such as H.264, VP8 and VP9.
 In addition there are tests using videos that change resolution during plaback.
 To run all